JetBrains/intellij-plugin-verifier/README.md

 ## Feedback

-Please report issues to YouTrack: https://youtrack.jetbrains.com/issues/MP (MP stands for `Marketplace aka Plugins`)
+Please report issues to YouTrack: https://youtrack.jetbrains.com/issues/MP (MP stands for `Marketplace`)

 - Check if there is already a similar ticket present.
 - If not, create a [<kbd>New Issue</kbd>](https://youtrack.jetbrains.com/newIssue?project=MP&c=Subsystem%20Plugin%20Verifier).